xrdocs/design/_blogs/2022-07-01-converged-sdn-transport-5_0-hld.md

 Please refer to Section: "Transport Programmability" for additional details.

-### Area Border Routers – Prefix-SID vs Anycast-SID
+### Area Border Routers – Prefix-SID and Anycast-SID

 Section: "Inter-Domain Forwarding" showed the use of Anycast-SID at the ABRs for the provisioning of an Access to Access End-To-End LSP.
 When the LSP is set